DBM-POLSKA/discord-giveaways-s/DOCUMENTATION.md

 ## Giveaway Create & Delete
-Using this function you can create a giveaway, assign various information to it... (this function returns the giveaway id).
+With GiveawayCreate you can create a contest, assign various information to it... (this function returns the contest ID).
 ```js
 const { GiveawayCreate } = require("discord-giveaways-s");